-If you are getting tickets being created from spam emails, configure your email account/server to apply a spam filter before forwarding messages into Deskpro.
+If you are getting tickets being created from spam emails, configure your email account/server to apply a spam filter before forwarding messages to Deskpro.
 Deskpro does not have its own spam filter.

 Deleting old tickets

-If you don't want to retain tickets over a certain age, create an escalation which deletes tickets after they have been in the resolved status for e.g. a month.
+If you don't want to retain tickets over a certain age, create an escalation that deletes tickets after they have been in the resolved status e.g. a month.
 The escalation will only work on tickets that are created after you make it.